Rapid generation of all-optical $^{39}$K Bose-Einstein condensates using a low-field Feshbach resonance: Experimental setup

 \subsection{Magnetic field control}

-The coil setup creating the magnetic fields consists of three Helmholtz pairs oriented along the coordinate system in figure \ref{fig:Laser_system}b and the main coil pair along the y-axis.
+The coil setup creating the magnetic fields consists of three Helmholtz pairs oriented along the coordinate system in figure \ref{fig:Laser_system}b) and the main coil pair along the y-axis.
 The former are used to define the quantization axes during state preparation and imaging as well as for compensating stray magnetic fields ($\left|B_{x,y,z}\right|\leq$\SI{1}{\gauss}) during cooling and trapping.
 The stabilization electronics allow for two different operation modes.
 In presence of the MOT- and Feshbach magnetic fields the system is stabilizing the current, utilizing current transducers [LEM CASR 15-NP].
-During the state preparation the magnetic fields are directly stabilized using a three-axis fluxgate sensor [Bartington MAG-03IE1000] mounted close to the vacuum chamber giving us a relative short-term stability of $\sigma= \left\{15;\, 16;\, 6.6\right\}\cdot 10^{-4}$ in $\left\{\text{x; y; z}\right\}$-direction at $\tau=$\SI{10}{\milli\second}.
+During the state preparation the magnetic fields are directly stabilized using a three-axis fluxgate sensor [Bartington MAG-03IE1000] with a measurement range of $\pm\SI{10}{\gauss}$ mounted close to the vacuum chamber giving us a short-term stability of $\sigma_{\{x,\,y,\,z\}}(\tau)= \left\{3.9;\, 2.2;\, 1.4\right\}\,\cdot 10^{-5}\,$\SI{}{\gauss} at $\tau=$ \SI{1}{\second} and $B_{x,\,y,\,z}=$ \SI{1}{\gauss}.